aws-samples/amazon-cognito-vue-workshop/docs/UserPoolSetup.md

 ## Tags

 On the next screen if you would like you can add tags to your user pool.
-For the workshop we will leave tags black.
+For the workshop we will leave tags blank.

 ![npm run](../docs/images/cognito-steps/9-user-pool-tags.png)